Eli Thompson (Boardwalk Empire): Reception

 In a 2012 interview for the show preceding Season 3, Whigham explained how he became slimmer for the character when he got out of prison.

-In a 2014 interview preceding Season 5 for Los Angeles Times, Whigham talked about the fact that Eli is the "Everest" of his career and how he managed to act like him for the show.
+In a 2014 interview preceding Season 5 for the Los Angeles Times, Whigham talked about the fact that Eli is the "Everest" of his career.

-In an early interview for the show, Shea Whigham talked about how he got prepared for the character, his real-life counterpart and if he would ever like to return to it.
+In an early interview for the show, Whigham talked about how he got prepared for the character, his real-life counterpart and if he would ever like to return to it.

-Whigham has won 2 awards for seasons 1–2 and nominated for 3 for seasons 3–5 for his role as Eli in the show alongside the rest of the cast.
+Whigham has won two awards for seasons 1–2 and nominated for three for seasons 3–5 for his role as Eli in the show alongside the rest of the cast.
 They all won the 17th (2011) and 18th (2012) Screen Actors Guild for an Outstanding Performance by an Ensemble in a Drama Series awards while being nominated for the 19th (2013), 20th (2014) and 21st (2015) Screen Actors Guild awards.